Shrilakshmi-NK/ferens/README.md

 - Real-time code comparison between a **student’s solution** and a **reference solution**.
 - Syntax highlighting with **CodeMirror**.
 - Persistent history: Users can **view and revisit** previous code comparisons.
-- Delete selcted and delete all options for easy history clearing.
+- Delete selected and delete all options for easy history clearing.
+- Support additional languages like, C, C++, HTML, CSS, JavaScript etc.
 - Toggle mode option to switch from light mode to dark mode according to user's convinience.
 - **Backend development in progress** to support data storage and advanced features.